frederic-perez/AmE-dictionary/data/dictionary.md

 __scent<sup>1</sup>__ _n_ :mute:[s~~c~~ent]
 __scent<sup>2</sup>__ _v_ :mute:[s~~c~~ent]
 __scented__ _adj_
-__schadenfreude__ _n_ :five::astonished: /SHAH-dun-froy-duh/ (Schadenfreude) Pleasure derived from the misfortunes of others. _Schadenfreude was felt by many viewers when the arrogant contestant was voted off the show._
+__schadenfreude__ _n_ :six::astonished: /SHAH-dun-froy-duh/ (Schadenfreude) Pleasure derived from the misfortunes of others. _Schadenfreude was felt by many viewers when the arrogant contestant was voted off the show._
 __schedule__ _n_ _A schedule was set._
 __schema__
 __scheme__